maheshkumaarbalaji/Tempsolutions/README.md

 - Furnitures (Chairs, tables, sofa etc.)
 - House-hold decorations (Florescent lights, party banners etc.)

 User of the site can view the various products and categories offered without logging in or registering to the site.
 But to rent a product, they have to register a new account or login with an existing account.
+Rent is calculated as 12% of the product amount displayed on screen.

 ## Technologies Used